Child development services (Tumbatin Developmental Services) at Sydney Children's Hospital, Randwick

 - Ph: (02) 9382 1296

-Tumbatin Clinic is the developmental diagnosis and assessment unit of the Sydney Children's Hospital, Randwick and is located in the Sydney Children's Community Health Centre.
+Tumbatin Developmental Services is the developmental diagnosis and assessment unit of the Sydney Children's Hospital, Randwick and is located in the Sydney Children's Community Health Centre.
 The clinic works within a multidisciplinary team framework and includes paediatricians, social workers and clinical psychologists.

 The clinic provides an assessment and diagnosis for children with suspected delays or disorders in development.
 The clinic also provides counselling, advice, information and support for families and children who have a developmental delay/disorder.